-- 1. What a pleasure and privilege it is to "think the thoughts of God after Him", something that cannot be done if you don't have the (same) mind as Christ.
+5c What a pleasure and privilege it is to "think the thoughts of God after Him", something that cannot be done if you don't have the (same) mind as Christ.
 The same attitude as Christ had.
-The mind of Christ, as seen in 2:1-4.
+The mind of Christ, as seen in Philippians 2:1-4.
 It is an attitude of humility in service and putting others first.
 Christ did this in His incarnation.
 He did it for us.
 He suffered and died on our behalf.
 Christ did not need to die for us to save Himself or to glorify Himself for He had all that before His incarnation.
 The salvation He provided for us was all done so that sinners might be saved.
-He thought of us and what we needed! - a.
-This is also where every thought is brought into captivity to Christ (2 Corinthians 10:5). - b.
+He thought of us and what we needed!

+This is also where every thought is brought into captivity to Christ (2 Corinthians 10:5, Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;).

 Proud, arrogant, haughty preachers obviously do not have the mind of Christ.
 How many Fundamentalist preachers are guilty of such a sin!
-They think the world revolves around them because they have the largest Sunday School in the state, or that if you attack them then you are out to destroy Fundamentalism, or you do not have a "burden for the lost."
+They think the world revolves around them because they have the largest Sunday School in the state, or that if you attack them then you are out to destroy Fundamentalism or you do not have a "burden for the lost."
 Such attitudes sicken God and irritate man.
 Even sinners can't stand this brand of "preacher".